Dongwoon1d/Dongwoon1d/README.md

 ### Manufacturing

-Studying how data can improve quality control, production efficiency, and operational decision-making.
+Studying how data can improve quality control, production efficiency, predictive maintenance, and operational decision-making.

 ---